Alpovka/CV-Reporter/README.md

 # CV-Reporter
 This project allows easy-decision making according to specified skills for recruiters, hiring managers, specialists in human resources, etc.

-Open to all RPA developers for enhancement.
+This is an intermediate project.
+Therefore, open to all RPA developers for enhancement.

 # Used Program & Extensions
 Project created via UiPath Studio with dependencies;